All I Need (Air song)

 "All I Need" is a song by French music group Air from their debut album Moon Safari (1998).
 The song was written by group members Nicolas Godin and Jean-Benoît Dunckel, along with American singer Beth Hirsch, who provides vocals on the song.
 Production of the song was handled by the former two.
 The song was released as the third single from Moon Safari on 9 November 1998.

 Background

 The song came about in a period when Beth Hirsch and Air members Nicolas Godin and Jean-Benoît Dunckel all resided in the French district of Montmartre.
 Hirsch had gone to record in the house of a producer who also lived in the neighborhood.
 In the house, Godin was sitting on a couch, waiting to meet her.
 Having heard a demo of Hirsch's, he invited her to record some tracks for Moon Safari.
 Following this invitation, Hirsch wrote the lyrics and melody of "All I Need".
 At the request of the band, she went on to compose another track for the album, "You Make It Easy".

+Speaking about Air's decision to work with Hirsch, Jean-Benoît Dunckel told Stereogum: "[S]he had a very folk sound because she was used to playing acoustic guitar and singing.
+We liked that American attitude a lot, so when we met her we fused the track with her voice.
+That was perfect, because the song was really mellow.
+We wanted a conclusion at the end that was mellow and a little bit dark — melancholic.
+In the song, she talks about the planets and being behind the sun — the fact that you float around the planets — and we talked about that for Moon Safari a lot."